root-project/root/README/ReleaseNotes/v608/index.md

 * Support I/O of std::unique_ptrs and STL collections thereof.
 * Support I/O of std::array.
+* Support I/O of std::tuple.
+The dictionary for those is never auto generated and thus requires explicit request of the dictionary for each std::tuple class template instantiation used, like most other class templates.
 * Custom streamers need to #include TBuffer.h explicitly (see [section Core Libraries](#core-libs))
 * Check and flag short reads as errors in the xroot plugins.
 This fixes [ROOT-3341].
 * Added support for AWS temporary security credentials to TS3WebFile by allowing the security token to be given.